 Because we are addressing the evaluation of creativity, and creativity is a human construct, techniques for assessing creative processes and output should be applicable to both humans and machines.
-Given the long history of testing creativity in humans, we begin with an overview of behavioral tests of creativity.
+Given the long history of testing creativity in humans, 1:14 K. Agres et al.

+we begin with an overview of behavioral tests of creativity.
 These techniques may be adapted by researchers to test the creativity of their MuMe system.